Grokzen/pykwalify/docs/Validation Rules.md

 - 'Barfoo'
 ```

-Note: The following feature is considered experimental in release `1.2.0` and above.
+#### matching

-Multiple values are allowed in the `sequence` block.
-It can also be nested to any depth.
+Multiple subrules can be used within the `sequence` block.
+It can also be nested to any depth, with subrules constraining list items to be sequences of sequences.

-The value `matching` has been introduced to the `sequence` block that can be set to either:
-- `any` this mean that one or more sequence blocks has to be valid for the value in the sequence to be valid.
-- `all` this mean that all sequence blocks has to be valid for each value to be valid.
-- `*` this mean that zero to all blocks has to be valid for each value to be valid.
+The `matching` constraint can be used when the type is `sequence` to control how the parser handles a list of different subrules for the `sequence` block.

+- `any` each list item must satisfy at least one subrules
+- `all` each list item must satisfy every subrule
+- `*` at least one list item must satisfy at least one subrule

+#### Example:

+This data file satisfies the following schema.

 ```yaml
 # Schema